work-saddam/devTinder-web/project_flow.md

 - Add redux Devtools on chrome
 - Login and see your data is coming properly in store
 - Navbar should update as soon as user logs in
+- You should not access other routes without login
+- If token is not present redirect to login page